Download Call for Papers PDF Here Seattle CFP FINAL

 Suggested Themes

-- Cross-sector solutions.
-State, county, and local agencies partnering with families and communities; blended/braided funding; interagency collaboration; effective communication and true collaboration across provider networks and systems; coordinated transitions; shared data and accountability; and seamless experiences for children and families.
+• Cross-sector solutions.
+Governmental agencies partnering with families and communities; blended/braided funding; interagency collaboration; effective communication and true collaboration across provider networks and systems; coordinated transitions; shared data and accountability; and seamless experiences for children and families.

-- Key Global Issues.
-Serving children, adolescents, and young adults presenting with higher acuity and/or complex needs; improving outcomes for indigenous youth; reducing disparities in access and outcomes; and advocating for quality interventions.
+• Key Global Issues.
+Serving children, adolescents, and young adults presenting with higher acuity and/or complex needs; improving outcomes for indigenous youth; reducing disparities in access and outcomes; supporting unaccompanied children on the move; and advocating for quality interventions.

-- Integrated Care Continuums.
-Coordinated efforts to ensure youth awaiting treatment or step down are not incarcerated, sleeping in unregulated settings like offices and hotels, or overstaying medical necessity in higher levels of care; addressing the emergency department boarding crisis; eliminating waitlists; ensuring responsive, flexible service arrays; translating residential success and expertise into home/community; effective crisis continuums; and building/sustaining no wrong door systems.
+• Integrated Care Continuums.
+Coordinated efforts within Systems of Care to ensure youth awaiting treatment or step down are not incarcerated, sleeping in unregulated settings like offices and hotels, or overstaying medical necessity in higher levels of care; eliminating waitlists; ensuring responsive, flexible service arrays; translating residential success and expertise into home/community; effective crisis continuums; and building/sustaining no wrong door systems.

-- Workforce.
-Recruiting, training, supporting, and retaining quality frontline staff, educators, clinicians; creating pipelines for key positions; new thinking about how we fill critical roles; partnering with higher education; incorporating youth and family peers; strengthening organizational culture; and inspired leadership.
+• Workforce.
+New thinking about how we recruit, train, support, and retain quality frontline staff, educators, clinicians; creating pathways to fulfilling careers in our field; partnering with higher education; establishing apprenticeships, internships, and other pipelines to secure your bench; incorporating youth and family peers; strengthening organizational culture; and inspired leadership.

 Presenter Attendance